colorium/arraydot/README.md

-# Colorium Array Dot Notation
+# Traversable array using dot notation

 Using an instance :